Food as Medicine

 External referral is the root disease.

 Most high-achieving women are productive but borrowed.
-They wake up to alarms they didn’t set, check notifications they didn’t ask for, and measure their day against a standard they didn’t choose.
-They trust the bloodwork more than the dread they’ve been feeling for months.
+They wake up to alarms they otherwise wouldn’t set, check notifications they wouldn’t ask for, and measure their day against standards they wouldn’t choose.

 External referral is a cultural operating system that has been misdiagnosed as a wellness problem.
-Productivity culture, wellness culture, and even the medical establishment function as dogma: places where you do without asking questions, because asking would cost you belonging, certainty, or the floor under your feet.
+Productivity culture, wellness culture, and even the medical establishment function as dogma: places where you do without asking questions, because asking would cost you belonging, certainty, or the floor underneath your feet.

 The alternative